 - Upper lip

-Around the same time, you’re likely to start growing chest, armpit and pubic hair too, while the hair on your arms and legs will begin to look darker and wirier.
+Around the same time as you’re growing your facial hair, you’re likely to start growing chest, armpit and pubic hair too, while the hair on your arms and legs will begin to look darker and wirier.
 To learn everything there is to know about manscaping and managing your body hair, check out our complete guide to body grooming.

 When to Shave for the First Time

 You’ll know when you’re ready for your first shave.
 The first facial hair that you grow will probably be more like fluff than thick beard hair, and lots of guys like to shave this off.
 However, you might want to see how much of a beard you can grow, and wait to shave until your facial hair is a little thicker.